Python module

 name = 'PLAIN'

-__init__(connection: AbstractSASLAdapter, authcid: str, password: str, authzid: str = '', prepare: SASLPrep = SASLPrep.ALL)[source]
+__init__(connection: BaseSASLAdapter, authcid: str, password: str, authzid: str = '', prepare: SASLPrep = SASLPrep.ALL)[source]

 Prepare authentication.

-authcid, password, and authzid are prepared according to RFC 3454 and RFC 4013 if prepare & SASLPrep.USERNAMES and/or prepare & SASLPrep.PASSWORDS are non-zero.
+authcid, authzid, and password are prepared according to RFC 3454 and RFC 4013 if requested in prepare.

 Parameters: